“Don’t worry it will throw it away. We can grab it thereafter.” That was me consoling my friend.

 13. The ride amidst the sunset.

 Kapilash sees a steady crowd almost all round the year owing to its popularity among the people of the state.
 The crowd however peaks on special occasions like Shiva Ratri and Kartik Purnima.
 The hills are also a popular picnic spot, so a lot of picnic parties transcend to the place during the picnic season in the winters.
 This gem of a place is however obscure when it comes to people from outside the states as the tourism potential of Kapilash isn’t fully explored.
+The Kapilash Temple Images I have as part of this post tries to bring to light the beauty of this place to the forefront.

 How to Reach Kapilash: